-Keep it Healthy: Oils like canola, safflower, and olive are heart-healthier alternatives to butter for drizzling over popcorn.
+Keep it Healthy: Nontropical oils, such as canola, corn, safflower, and olive, are heart-healthier alternatives to butter for drizzling over popcorn.

-Tip: Also, try this lemon-herb seasoning blend, which comes in at only 2 milligrams of sodium per teaspoon, with your popcorn: 2 tablespoons grated lemon zest, 1 teaspoon dried oregano (crumbled), 1/2 teaspoon garlic powder, and 1/2 teaspoon dried rosemary (crumbled).
+Tip: As another flavoring option, try this lemon-herb seasoning blend, which comes in at only 2 milligrams of sodium per teaspoon, with your popcorn: 2 tablespoons grated lemon zest, 1 teaspoon dried oregano, 1/2 teaspoon garlic powder, and 1/2 teaspoon dried rosemary.

 This digest-sized booklet contains 28 recipes and photographs.
 It also contains information on how sodium affects overall health, a reference guide for sodium-free flavorings and provides American Heart Association's dietary recommendations.